Historic Emergence of Diversity in Painting: Heterogeneity in Chromatic Distance in Images and Characterization of Massive Painting Data Set: Discussion

+This work presents a study to characterize the creative actions of humans from a massive, high-quality cultural data spanning several centuries up to the modern era.
+To accomplish it we devised a theoretical and computational framework for quantifying color contrast based on the relationship between the colors and geometry of the paintings.
+We proposed quantifying the overall color contrast of a painting by the seamlessness statistic $S$ derived from the full distribution of the inter-pixel color differences, and using the Monte Carlo sampling methods from thermodynamics we demonstrated that $S$ is a consistent representation of color contrast.

+Measurements of $S$ on the data were shown to capture in numerical terms multiple historically important developments (scientific, technological, technical, aesthetic, \etc) in that impacted the evolution of painting techniques, genres, and subjects.
+This has allowed us to present the stylistic evolution over human history and how it relates to the conditions of the times brought on by scientific, technological, cognitive innovations in a coherent and quantitative manner.

+To understand the greatly increased stylistic diversity of painting in the modern era, we profiled the individual qualities of painters using two criteria, metamorphosality (the variability of one's styles over a career) and singularity (uniqueness of style against one's contemporaries).
+We found that the stylistic diversity of painting in the modern era is due not to there being simply more painters, but to the emergence of painters actively evolving stylistically and producing original paintings that defied the established norms of the day.

+We believe that our work shows a robust scientific methodology for modeling and analysis of complexity in visual artifacts using large-scale data.
+Our work could also be fruitfully applied to a variety of art forms which can clearly be converted to data representing its components and the relationship among them that allow us to find interesting patterns and information that can lead to new understanding of humans' creative process.

-Lessons from our investigation suggest many interesting directions for understanding art and culture via the use of massive data sets.
-For instance, Asian, Hindu, and Islamic painting art have been largely untouched in our work; large-scale analyses of these subjects would be of immediate, universal interest.
-Also, integrating an analytical study using stylometric measures such as ours with object-recognition and classification techniques from machine learning could lead to a deeper understanding of art that incorporates both the styles and contents of paintings~\cite{Rosa2015, Krizheysky2012}.
+Based on our current investigation we can imagine multiple interesting directions for future research.
+First, more intricate analysis using $S$ would be possible and desirable in the immediate future to account for the possible biases across time and place due to the specific data set we used.
+Venturing further, non-western European or American art including Asian, Hindu, and Islamic painting art have been largely untouched in our work; large-scale analyses of these subjects would also be of immediate, universal interest.
+Also, integrating an analytical study using stylometric measures such as ours with object detection and segmentation techniques from machine learning could lead to a deeper understanding of art that incorporates both the styles and contents of paintings~\cite{Rosa2015, Krizheysky2012, He2017}.
 For example, how the same objects or motifs have been portrayed differently over time would shed light on changes in tastes as well as style.
-We expect such work to find use in understanding various art forms such as sculpture, architecture, visual design, film, animation, typography, etc.
+Going beyond the painting form, our work can also find use in understanding sculpture, architecture, visual design, film, animation, typography, \etc